VidyaSinha/VidyaSinha/README.md

 Passionate coder on a 4-year journey.
 Started with HTML, now exploring C, C++, Python, Java, and R. Love turning ideas into code.
 Let's connect and share the coding adventure! 💻❤️

 * ✉️  You can contact me at [vidyasinha939@gmail.com](mailto:vidyasinha939@gmail.com)
-* 🧠  I'm learning node js
+* 🧠  I'm learning dbms
 * 🤝  I'm open to collaborating on portfolio projects
 * ⚡  My real identity is - Gwen Stacy 🕸